xdanradu/xdanradu.github.io/_posts/2018-12-20-data-types-are-important.markdown

 __Cause:__ By using __Long__ we actually instruct the JVM to create new instances for the sum object with each addition in the loop.
 This means that we allocate memory inneficiently.

-__Solution:__ The delay can be drastically reduced from 7.5s to around 650ms by just using __long__ primitive insted of the wrapper class __Long__.
+__Solution:__ The delay can be drastically reduced from 7.5 s to around 650 ms by just using __long__ primitive insted of the wrapper class __Long__.
 This means that we allocate only one memory space for the sum variable and we overwrite it with each addition.

 There is no strict rule that tells us to always use primitives but you should pay attention to what variable types suits your performance requirements best.